 4 rd.
 Year PhD, Wayne State University

-Henry Wells currently serves as the program manager for New Creation Community Outreach which is the parent organization for the TOP program, an ex-prisoner ministry that serves as an international model for ministry to prisoners, ex-prisoners and their families.
+Rev. Henry Wells serves as Senior Pastor of The Great Commission Baptist Church and teach at several colleges and universities.
+He has served as program manager for New Creation Community Outreach which was the parent organization for the TOP program, an ex-prisoner ministry that serves as an international model for ministry to prisoners, ex-prisoners and their families.
 Henry is a product of the city of Detroit where he attended Detroit Public Schools.
 He graduated from William Tyndale College with a Bachelor of Arts degree in Urban Studies, in 1992.
 He received a Masters of Arts degree in Pastoral Counseling from Ashland Theological Seminary, in 1996.
 Henry is currently working towards a Ph.
 D. in Applied Sociology at Wayne State University with a concentration in Family Systems.